Always (2011 film): Remake

 The film was officially remade in 2014 in Turkish as Sadece Sen. It has also been remade in Kannada in 2015 as Boxer and in Hindi in 2016 as Do Lafzon Ki Kahani.
-A Japanese remake, titled Your Eyes Tell (きみの瞳が問いかけている, Kimi no Me ga Toikaketeiru), starring Ryusei Yokohama and Yuriko Yoshitaka, was released on October 23, 2020.
+A Japanese remake, titled Your Eyes Tell, starring Ryusei Yokohama and Yuriko Yoshitaka, was released on October 23, 2020.
 A Filipino remake, titled Always, starring Kim Chiu and Xian Lim was released on September 28, 2022.